Nitecon/logarithmic/README.md

 - **Log Metadata** - Add human-readable IDs and descriptions for better AI understanding
 - **Search & Query Tools** - AI agents can list, search, and retrieve log content
 - **Thread-Safe Architecture** - MCP server runs asynchronously without blocking the UI

+### 💡 **Lost Your Windows After Undocking?**

+If you undock your laptop or disconnect monitors and your log windows are stuck on a disconnected display:

+1. **Press F3** on the main window (or any visible window)
+2. All windows instantly move to your mouse cursor location
+3. Redistribute them on your current monitor setup

+No need to close and reopen the application or manually hunt for off-screen windows!

 ## Quick Links